 Average daily intake of iron during the six weeks of iron-fortified cheese consumption significantly increased above baseline intake levels without cheese by the approximate amount of iron fortified into the cheese.
 Increased dietary iron intakes were not correlated with increased lipid peroxidation as measured by thiobarbituric acid-reactive substances in serum, urine, or feces.

 These results indicated that the daily consumption of iron-fortified cheese increased dietary iron intake and produced a transient increase in lipid peroxidation as measured by thiobarbituric acid-reactive substances in human serum.

-Giunti, Gene J., "Consumption of Iron-Fortified Cheese and Lipid Peroxidation in Females" (1994).
+Giunti, Gene Joseph, "Consumption of Iron-Fortified Cheese and Lipid Peroxidation in Females" (1994).
 All Graduate Theses and Dissertations.
 5415.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .